anyproto/anytype-heart/docs/proto.md

 <a name="anytype.Model.Account"></a>

 ### Model.Account
-Contains basic information about user account
+Contains basic information about a user account

 | Field | Type | Label | Description |